Finistere/antidote/README.rst

     - no \*\*kwargs arguments hiding actual arguments and fully mypy typed, helping you and your IDE.
     - documented, see `<https://antidote.readthedocs.io/en/stable>`_.
 If you don't find what you need, open an issue ;)
     - thread-safe, cycle detection
-    - magic is frowned upon and avoided as much as possible.
-But it is used when it doesn't hurt understandability and improves readability.
 - Flexibility
     - A rich ecosystem of dependencies out of the box: services, configuration, factories, interface/implementation, tags.
     - All of those are implemented on top of the core implementation.
 If Antidote doesn't provide what you need, there's